The Confidence Gap

 That first bike ride was a nightmare.
 I was so out of shape that I almost gave up within a mile of my house.
 I live in an especially hilly area where the roads climb up from the river in all directions.
 At the top of the first climb I all but came off the bike, my head hurt and I felt sick.
 It was really uncomfortable.
 And embarrassing.
 Out with a neighbour later that week, the climb was slightly easier, and every ride hurt less than the last.
 Last Saturday, I did a 100mile ride around mountain Perthshire.
 Spinning along the South Loch Tay Road, with the sun shining on the Munros over the loch, it was utterly glorious.
 And I wondered why it had taken me so long to get going again.

-May God renew our confidence in Him, and revitalise us, and send us out with such joy and conviction that we wonder why on earth it took us so long to get going!
+May God renew our confidence in Him, and revitalise us, and send us out with the gospel with such joy and conviction that we wonder why on earth it took us so long to get going!

 [1] https://www.welovecycling.com/wide/2016/05/24/mamil-one-without-even-knowing/